markingle/mavesp8266/README.md

 When you run ```platformio run``` for the first time, it will download the toolchains and all necessary libraries automatically.

-## Note: if build fails with "AttributeError: module 'enum' has no attribute 'IntFlag'", try "pip3 uninstall -y enum34"
+Note: if build fails with `AttributeError: module 'enum' has no attribute 'IntFlag'`, try `pip3 uninstall -y enum34`

 ### Useful commands: ESP12e